tchan90/Sweet-Tooth/README.md

 # Sweet Tooth
-Front-end project for Tafe, simple website for a dessert buffet restaurant.
-Includes simple navbar, hero image, cards, about page, contact page and footer.
+Front-end project for Tafe course Online Marketing subject, simple website for a dessert buffet restaurant.
+Includes responsive navbar, hero image, cards, about page, contact page and footer.
+Using a Reactstrap framework.
-Topic: Online Marketing

 <h1>Programs used</h1>
 <ul>